 So I played with a few recipes through the years, and this is the result.
 This cake is exactly what I remember as a kid.
 Swirls of chocolate amidst moist yellowness.
 The play of dark against light.
 Moody bitter chocolate against happy fresh lemon.
 It is still a simple pound cake.
 But it isn’t.
 A perfect loaf to bake up when friends are coming for tea.
 Of course Jim will always want it warmed up with a scoop of vanilla ice cream.
 So predictable.
 But a drizzle of chocolate sauce over it would be amazing as well.
 This cake will always remind me of my mother.

-- 2 cups plus 2 tablespoons all-purpose flour, preferably unbleached or organic
+- 2 cups plus 2 tbsp AP flour

 - 1 cup granulated sugar